prabeesh/prabeesh.github.io/content/blog/pyspark-notebook-with-docker.md

 For more information on the Docker image, check out the [Dockerhub repository](https://registry.hub.docker.com/u/prabeeshk).

 The source code can be found in the [GitHub repository](https://github.com/prabeesh/pyspark-notebook).
-Below, you will find the the custom PySpark startup script and the `Dockerfile`.
+Below you will find the custom PySpark startup script and the `Dockerfile`.

 ```Python
 ## PySpark Startup Script